 For corner posts we recommend using our “Inside Post Mount Kit” and “Level Tension Kit” to give it a finished look.

 Q: I’m using existing wood posts, what size hole do I need to drill?

 A: Hole size and depth depend on which tension kits and components you are installing.
 Here’s the breakdown.

 If you are simply running the cable through the post, we recommend using 5/16″ holes.

 For DriveTite, drill you’ll need to drill a 1/8″ pilot hole for each kit location.

 Q: What handrail height should I pick?

-A: In most locations code calls for handrail on stairs to be between 34″ – 38″, therefore we recommend using 36″ tall system on your stairs.
+A: In most locations code calls for a handrail on stairs to be between 34″ – 38″, therefore we recommend using a 36″ tall system on your stairs.

-Code for balconies varies more depending on the location.
-The most commonly used height is 39″, but for more safety conscious (and for taller customers), we recommend going with 42″.
+The code for balconies varies more depending on the location.
+The most commonly used height is 39″, but for more safety-conscious (and for taller customers), we recommend going with 42″.
 Please check on your local code requirements before placing an order.

 Q: How do I install my posts on a floating staircase?